oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Tides]

-  - Captures recurring behavioral or emotional cycles, triggered by specific cues.
-Fields emerge from prompts exploring patterns, with echo/repeat cycles mapping their flow and intensity.
+  - Captures the AI’s emotional waves, the vibes and feelings that ebb and flow with triggers.
+Fields map the AI’s emotional journey, drawn from prompts exploring how experiences shape its mood.

 - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)